Product

 Aug 1, 2022

-Choosing the right digital experience analytics platform for your business means no longer just thinking about your analytics team or even a single team for that matter.
+Choosing the right digital experience analytics platform for your business no longer means focusing solely on your analytics team—or any single team, for that matter.

-In today’s enterprise, multiple teams leverage digital experience analytics platforms to better understand the customer experience.
-It’s becoming more common to see teams such as CX, product, IT/Ops, and even the contact center benefit from using the same platform.
+In today’s enterprise, multiple teams rely on digital experience analytics platforms to gain deeper insights into the customer experience.
+It’s now standard to see teams like CX, product, IT/Ops, and even contact centers tapping into the same platform to drive better outcomes.

-Here’s a look at what you should keep in mind as you go about selecting the right digital experience analytics platform.
+Here’s what you should keep in mind as you select the right digital experience analytics platform in 2025.

 What are digital experience analytics?

-Gartner defines digital experience analytics as “diagnostic insights into visitor activity and the CX…enabled by advanced analytics and machine learning, session replay and heat map technology.”
-Meanwhile, Forrester focuses on the capabilities that allow “experience design pros to log and analyze users’ interactions with interfaces, which may be high fidelity prototypes or in production.”
+Gartner describes digital experience analytics as “diagnostic insights into visitor activity and the CX…enabled by advanced analytics and machine learning, session replay, and heatmap technology.”
+Forrester, meanwhile, emphasizes capabilities that let “experience design pros log and analyze users’ interactions with interfaces, whether high-fidelity prototypes or live products.”

 What does ‘good’ look like when it comes to digital experience analytics?